jakubjanak2004/messenger-repo/README.md

 ![Signup Error Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%206.04.30%E2%80%AFPM.png)

-Above is a immage of the signup form not being successfull as the user with the signu email already exists.
+Above is a immage of the signup form not being successfull as the user with the signup email already exists.

+This is a common issue and is not checked by the asynchronous javascript, because user has to know if he/she used that email already.

-### Login Page
+## Login Page

 ![Login page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.31.48%E2%80%AFPM.png)